KnpLabs/should-skip-ci/README.md

 Currently, only [git](https://git-scm.com/) VCS is supported.
 However, suggestions for other VCSs are welcome.

+Regarding git, it could be an improvement to use a [git bindings API](https://crates.io/crates/git2) instead of running git commands in this tool.

 ### Use cases

 This tool can be used in the following scenarios :